devRant-Community/Community-Programming-Book/book/languages/haskell/intro.md

 ## Inception

-**Haskell** is **standarized, general-purpose compiled purely functional programming language**.
+**Haskell** is **standardized, general-purpose compiled purely functional programming language**.
-Haskell is written in several languages,but **it's basically mixture of C and Assembly**.
+Haskell is written in several languages but **it's basically a mixture of C and Assembly**.
-This language, was created, by whole team, that included:
+This language was created, by the whole team, that included:

 * Lennart Augustsson
 * Dave Barton